This interprofessional course is designed for clinicians working in critical care areas or those expected to lead a team during a medical emergency.

 It’s held in a realistic clinical environment in our world-class medical simulation facility, and facilitated by our educational and simulation experts.

 Certification is a full-day (eight-hour) course.
-If you’re a clinician who has been certified within the past two years you can undergo recertification, which will take five hours to complete (recertification is also available in combination with PLS).
+If you’re a clinician who has been certified within the past two years you can undergo recertification, which will take four hours to complete (recertification is also available in combination with PLS).

 The course is for:

 - cardiac scientists

 The skills and knowledge you’ll learn during this course include:

 - management of the deteriorating patient

 - effective and safe defibrillation

 - delivery of care in accordance to ARC guidelines and algorithms

 - crisis resource management theory and application through immersive simulation